cerner/terra-framework/packages/terra-form-validation/docs/README.md

 # Form Validation

-Terra recommends using [react-final-form](https://github.com/final-form/react-final-form) to write from validations for components.
+Terra recommends using [react-final-form](https://github.com/final-form/react-final-form) to write form validations for components.
 This package contains several different hooks and functionality for performing validations at various levels which include:

 - Validating onChange
 - Validating onSubmit